JaekelEDV/PowershellSharedStuff/README.md

 # PowershellSharedScripts
-Some Powershell scripts and functions
+Some Powershell scripts, functions and snippets with stuff I tend to forget otherwise...